bobsawey/automated-testing-thoughts-and-resources/README.md

 # Easier Headless Testing
-An attempt to get headless testing up and in running in today's ever-modernizing landscape omg seriously why is selenium a hard thing now.
+An attempt to get headless testing up and in running in today's ever-modernizing landscape

 #Landscape
 ## Small but big reason I made this repo...